about our funding

 Research funds are restricted to actual costs, with no more than 5% indirect costs.
 Actual costs may include salaries for staff/assistants and salary supplements for Co-Investigators.
 Under special circumstances related to the goals of the research, salary supplement for Principal Investigators may also be appropriate.

-Completed proposals should be transmitted electronically in PDF format by 11:59 pm CST on Wednesday, May 6, 2020 to: Mindy Cohen, Program and Communications Director (firstname.lastname@example.org).
-For further information, don’t hesitate to reach out either by email or phone (210-821-6094).
+Completed proposals should be transmitted electronically as one file in PDF format by 11:59 pm CST on Wednesday, May 5, 2021 to: firstname.lastname@example.org (Mindy Cohen, Program and Communications Director).
+For further information, don’t hesitate to reach out either by email or phone (210.821.6094).
 Please note: all deadlines are firm, and proposals must be completed and submitted in full, in accordance with the RFP, with all sections addressed, and in the order they are listed on the RFP.

 Checklist of proposal sections, in order

 Project Title, Investigators, Institution, and Credentials (No page limit)

 Project Summary for the Lay Public (1/2 page)